Olivier-Boudeville/erlang-serial/README.md

-# erlang-serial
+# About erlang-serial

-This is a port program with erlang driver for serial communication, originally written by Johan Bevemyr in 1996 and sporadically maintained by Tony Garnock-Jones from 2007 onwards.
+This is a port program with an Erlang driver for serial communication, originally written by Johan Bevemyr in 1996 and sporadically maintained by Tony Garnock-Jones from 2007 onwards.

+Thi specific repository is a subsequent fork of these works, a fork made by Olivier Boudeville (olivier (dot) boudeville (at) esperide (dot) com) in order to better support devices exposing a serial interface like Enocean gateways (refer to https://oceanic.esperide.org/index.html#software-prerequisites for further information) and presumably Arduino platforms.

+The main change done in this fork consists in disabling the *Request to Send* (RTS) and *Clear to Send* (CTS) signals (RTS/CTS flow control), which prevented proper communication with said devices.
+This change was directly taken from [this commit](https://github.com/knewter/erlang-serial/commit/fb24371ed5d143836cc8eeab1e0680e03c1a0041).

+Many thanks to the original authors.

 ## Installation

 This library is designed to run as an Erlang library, not an application dependency.
 To install this library, clone the library to a location of your choice and run the following from the command line:

 ```text
 make